cloudmesh/classes/docs/source/assignments.rst

 	paper1.pdf

       After you upload the files, please go to Canvas and fill out the form for the paper1 submission.
-YOu will have to upload the appropriate links.
+You will have to upload the appropriate links.

 ----------------------------------------------------------------------